baloncek2662/data-extraction-methods/README.md

 SCRAPE_DEST_FOLDER="/home/scraped-folders/"`
 - Initialize <cite>[pipenv][3]</cite> by running `pipenv install`
 - Open pipenv shell by running `pipenv shell`
+- Add the repository folder to the bash PATH variable since the committed `geckodriver` binary is needed by Selenium to compare results.
+The executable is downloaded from the <cite>[geckodriver GitHub page][6]</cite>.
+This is done by running:
+`PATH=${PATH}:$(pwd)` in your bash terminal when located inside the repository's root folder.
 - Run the program by running `./main.py` from the repository's root folder